'Seven-station' series temperature data

 For each location, temperature records from a number of local sites have been merged together to form a long time series.
 When merging different temperature records like this, it is necessary to adjust for climatic differences from place-to-place, or even changes in exposure or instrumentation at the same site.
 If no adjustments are made, significant biases could be introduced.
 For example, the longest record in the country comes from Dunedin, with climate readings taken at six sites throughout its history.

-Learn more about why climate data sometimes need to be adjusted.
+Learn more about why climate data sometimes need to be adjusted

-Our new analysis confirms the warming trend
+Our new analysis confirmed the warming trend

-The last overall review of the seven station adjustments was performed in 1992.
+An overall review of the seven station adjustments was performed in 1992.
 In 2010, as a result of increased interest in the series, NIWA re-analysed the adjustments for the seven locations.

 The pattern of warming is also consistent with changes in sea surface temperature and prevailing winds.